acuity-network/acuity.network/content/docs/getting-started/introduction.md

 Holders of MIX at the time of the snapshot can claim ACU 1:1.
 This process is identical to how participants in the Polkadot sale can claim their DOT and KSM.
 MIX holders have so far claimed over 60m ACU.

+## Acuity Index

+Dapps need rich functionality beyond what can be provided on-chain in a fully decentralized manner, for example:

+* searching data that is not stored in on-chain state
+* pinning / searching IPFS content
+* AI queries
+* media transcoding
+* querying unconfirmed transactions

+Currently dapps either utilize a centralized backend that will be subject to enshittification, or try to make do with only querying and verifying state directly.

+The purpose of [Acuity Index](https://index.acuity.network/) is to provide decentralized indexing for dapps, starting with event log indexing for Polkadot blockchains.

 ## Quick Start